Deploying Keycloak on AWS ECS with Fargate using Terraform

 Infrastructure

-- Serverless operation with Fargate
+- Serverless operations with Fargate

 - High availability across multiple AZs

-- Automatic scaling based on demand
+- Auto scaling based on demand

 Security